graphops/subgraph-mcp/README.md

 Show me the most recent 5 swaps for the USDC/ETH pair
 ```

-Claude will automatically:
+Claude will automatically (given that you added The Graph resource to the session context):

+1. Identify the user's goal (lookup, find subgraphs, query, get schema).
+2. Use `get_top_subgraph_deployments` if necessary to find relevant deployment IDs.
-1. Fetch and understand the subgraph schema
+3. Fetch and understand the subgraph schema using the appropriate `get_schema_by_*` tool.
-2. Convert your question into an appropriate GraphQL query
+4. Convert your question into an appropriate GraphQL query.
-3. Execute the query against the specified subgraph
+5. Execute the query using the correct `execute_query_by_*` tool based on the identifier type.
-4. Present the results in a readable format
+6. Present the results in a readable format.

 ## Prompts

-The server provides three predefined prompts:
+The server provides predefined prompts for each tool:

+- `get_schema_by_deployment_id`: Get the schema for a deployment ID.
-- `get_schema`: Get the schema for a subgraph deployment
+- `get_schema_by_subgraph_id`: Get the schema for a subgraph ID.
+- `get_schema_by_ipfs_hash`: Get the schema for an IPFS hash.
-- `execute_query`: Run a GraphQL query against a deployment
+- `execute_query_by_deployment_id`: Run a GraphQL query against a deployment ID/hash.
+- `execute_query_by_subgraph_id`: Run a GraphQL query against a subgraph ID.
-- `get_top_subgraphs`: Get top subgraphs for a contract on a specific chain
+- `get_top_subgraph_deployments`: Get top subgraphs for a contract on a specific chain.

 ## Resources

 The server exposes one resource:

-- `graphql://subgraph`: Provides detailed information about how to use the Subgraph MCP, including workflow guidance for address lookups and contract queries
+- `graphql://subgraph`: Provides the detailed `SERVER_INSTRUCTIONS` used by the LLM, including the workflow for different user goals (address lookup, finding subgraphs for a contract, querying by ID, getting schema) and important usage notes.

 ## Contributing